 - Make the breadcrumb topping: Mix together the melted butter and breadcrumbs, tossing well to combine.

-- Assemble and bake: Spread half the mashed potatoes into a pyrex pan (about 9×13 but you can use the size you like).
+- Assemble and bake: Spread half the mashed potatoes into a pan, I prefer using a pyrex pan.
 Top with all the beef, then the remaining half of the mashed potatoes.
 Sprinkle the top with the breadcrumb mixture and bake until golden brown, about 30-35 minutes.

 - Enjoy!
 This is good hot or room temperature.

 A simple green salad is my side of choice.
 This is really good with some hot sauce or ketchup too, and maybe some olives on the side.

 Leftover batata souffle will keep tightly covered in the fridge for 3-5 days.